Deploying and Running the Custom Toolkit Support

 If you load support for your custom toolkit:

-• UFT One recognizes the controls in your custom toolkit and can run test steps on them.
+• Controls in your custom toolkit are recognizes and test steps can run on them.

-• UFT One displays the name of your custom toolkit in the Environment list in all of the dialog boxes that display lists of add-ins or supported environments.
+• The name of your custom toolkit is displayed in the Environment list in all of the dialog boxes that display lists of add-ins or supported environments.

-• UFT One displays the list of test object classes defined by your toolkit support set in dialog boxes that display the list of test object classes available for each add-in or environment.
+• The list of test object classes defined by your toolkit support set is displayed in the dialog boxes that display the list of test object classes available for each add-in or environment.
 (For example: Define New Test Object dialog box, Object Identification dialog box.)

 Back to top